 The idea is that larger chevrons will be more prominent and visible to drivers.
 These larger chevrons may be particularly useful when sight distance issues exist.
 However, no studies are available that have studied the effectiveness of oversized chevrons.

-More information is provided in this technical brief (PDF), which summarizes information about chevrons relevant to Iowa.
+More information is provided in this technical brief, Chevrons and Oversized Chevrons, (PDF), which summarizes information about chevrons relevant to Iowa.